Safeguarding

 Kirkby Stephen Grammar School Safeguarding Team

-Deputy Head Teacher, Designated Safeguarding Lead, Mental Health Lead
+Head of School, Designated Safeguarding Lead

-Headteacher, Deputy Designated Safeguarding Lead
+SENCO, Deputy Designated Safeguarding Lead

 Pastoral Team